 Hiyo is a non-alcoholic beverage brand that’s focused on a healthier experience.
 The company describes itself as the “better-than-alcohol alternative,” and claims to provide “organic adaptogens” and “natural nootropics.”

 But does Hiyo provide effective doses of these active ingredients, or are these just marketing claims?
 What’s actually in Hiyo and is it healthy?
-Does it have any questionable additives?
-And how do real users rate and describe the effects of these drinks?
+Does it have any unhealthy additives?
+And what was our Product Tester's experience purchasing and trying it?

 In this article we’ll answer all of these questions and more, as we analyze the ingredients in Hiyo based on medical studies to give our take on whether these drinks are likely to have nootropic and adaptogenic effects, or if these are just marketing claims.